rsyslog/rsyslog/source/configuration/modules/imfile.rst

 Note that when $WorkDirectory is not set or set to a non-writable location, the state file **will not be generated**.
-In those cases, the file content will always completely re-sent by imfile, because the module does not know that it already processed parts of that file.
+In those cases, the file content will always completely be re-sent by imfile, because the module does not know that it already processed parts of that file.